SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Number literals can contain extra formatting to make them easier to read.
 Both integers and floats can be padded with :term:`extra zeroes` on the beginning (so ``01234 == 1234``), and can contain underscores to help with readability.
-Neither type of formatting affects the underlying value of the literal.
+Neither type of formatting affects the underlying value of the literal:

 .. glossary::